pencil is made

 Stage 2

-Giant wheels crush the dried slime into one more fine powder, and water is mixed in again to make a delicate glue.
+Large wheels grind the dried mixture into a fine powder, and manufacturers add water again to create a smooth, workable paste.

 Stage 3